Your cart is empty.

 A combination of night-harvested Russian River Valley grapes, French oak aging and old-world winemaking techniques create a balanced white wine defined by purity of stone fruit flavors, vibrant acidity and a succulent finish that makes you want to take another sip.
 Not a typical California Chardonnay, Jordan is harmoniously balanced to best pair with a broad range of foods.

-The final blend of Jordan Chardonnay begins with nearly 20 different vineyard blocks on the east side of the Russian River in Sonoma County.
+The final blend of Jordan Chardonnay begins with nearly a dozen different vineyard blocks on the east side of the Russian River in Sonoma County.
 The exposed gravel deposits found in the soils of these top vineyards help give Jordan Chardonnay its elegance, minerality, and lush, lingering finish.

 A well-crafted wine continues to develop over time.
 Its personality evolves in a way that leads to increased aromatic complexity and texture.
 When stored properly, Jordan Chardonnay can be enjoyed for many years.

-The success of a white wine's ageability relies primarily on its acidity and the evidence of tannin in the winemaking process.
-Acidity in the wine acts as a natural preservative and refers to the natural citric acid level evident in the grapes at the time of harvest.
-Our winemaking team works diligently to pick Chardonnay grapes from our Sonoma vineyards at just the right time in order to achieve an acid balance that will create a wine built to endure.
+The success of a white wine’s ageability relies primarily on its acidity and the evidence of tannin in the winemaking process.
+When aging Chardonnay, acidity in the wine acts as a natural preservative and refers to the natural citric acid level evident in the grapes at the time of harvest.
+Our winemaking team works diligently to pick Chardonnay grapes from our Sonoma County vineyards at just the right time in order to achieve an acid balance that will create a wine built to endure.
 Tannins are those naturally occurring preservative compounds found in the wood of oak trees and the stems, skins and seeds of wine grapes.
 Unlike red winemaking, white wines are not typically fermented with their stems, skins and seeds so the evidence of tannin is usually less prevalent.
-Burgundian-style Chardonnays, such as Jordan, as well as more full-bodied white wines, enjoy tannins from the use of fine French oak barrels in the winemaking process, creating structure and longevity in the wine allowing it to better age.
+Burgundian-style Chardonnays, such as Jordan, as well as more full-bodied white wines, enjoy tannins from the use of fine French oak barrels in the winemaking process, creating structure and longevity, which allows it to better age.

 To start your wine cellar, designate a cool, not-too-damp, not-too-dry area in your home that is out of direct sunlight and stocked with simple wine shelves.
 When considering where to store your Chardonnay, avoid locations in the kitchen, laundry room or boiler room, where hot temperatures and excessive vibration could negatively affect both white and red wines.
 Most importantly, find a place where the overall temperature is least likely to fluctuate—the key to successfully preserving white wine is an environment wherein the wine can rest quietly and undisturbed at an even, cool temperature.
 The best locations are usually under a bed, on the floor in a coat closet or in a temperature-controlled basement.
 The ideal environment for storing both white and red wines has a consistent humidity and maintains a temperature of 45-65 degrees (55 degrees is optimal).
 While Chardonnay wine is often served chilled, note that the temperature for storing white wine does not need to be as cool as the typical serving temperature.
 Purchasing a wine cooler with temperature and humidity controls helps to achieve the best wine storage conditions.